Earl Ankrah

-Emmanuel Earl Ankrah professionally known as Earl Ankrah is a Ghanaian former national television show host; and currently a policy communications practitioner.
+Emmanuel Earl Ankrah professionally known as Earl Ankrah is a former national television show originator and host; and currently a policy and projects communications practitioner in Ghana.

 Education

-Earl Ankrah attended Accra Academy, where he was a chapel prefect; the Ghana Institute of Journalism, where he obtained a Diploma in Journalism; the Graduate School of Management (UK and Accra campuses) where he took a graduate course in Public Relations and then the National Institute for Labour Economics Research and Development, New Delhi, where he read an MA in Human Resource Planning and Development.
+Earl Ankrah attended Accra Academy, where he was a chapel prefect; the Ghana Institute of Journalism, where he obtained a Diploma in Journalism; the Graduate School of Management (UK and Accra campuses) where he took a graduate course in Public Relations and then the National Institute of Labour Economics Research and Development, New Delhi, where he read an MA in Human Resource Planning and Development.

+Prior to these, Earl was, between 1989/1990 posted to teach at Nmanduanu Basic School in the Sissala East District as national service personnel.
+He later extended his national service period by 1 year.
+During this period, he introduced night schools, a non-formal education program in Kuroboi where he used his personal lamp under a tree to teach adults how to read and write.
+The intervention went ahead to win awards twice in the Wellembele Circuit, in 1991 and 1992 within the non formal education division.

 Career

 Earl Ankrah is widely acknowledged as the creator and pioneer of breakfast television in Ghana.
 He was the originator and co-host of the Ghana Broadcasting Corporation's The Breakfast Show.
 In his very early stages on television, Earl introduced a flexible and engaging presentation style that won him admiration and earned him coveted awards.
 His fluid chemistry with his co-anchor Akushika Acquaye, sparked rumours in the country about them being in a relationship.
 Earl Ankrah is idolized by Ghanaian celebrity, including award-winning television anchors who refer to him as "Legendary Earl Ankrah", he's the originator and host of the Ghana Broadcasting Corporation's Breakfast Show in the 90s.
 In 2006, Ankrah hosted EA Live!, an avant-garde magazine talk programme, which he purposed to run for one season only.